What Is Medical Malpractice?

 - Misdiagnosis can cause a patient to undergo unnecessary treatment or take medication with adverse side effects.

-- A delayed diagnosis can prevent the patient from receiving much needed treatment that may be the difference between life and death.
+- A delayed diagnosis can prevent the patient from receiving needed treatment that may be the difference between life and death.

 Conditions that are most affected by a diagnostic error include: